 What may interact with OMEPRAZOLE MAGNESIUM?

 See also How to Use section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: clopidogrel, mavacamten, methotrexate (especially high-dose treatment), rifampin, St John's wort.
 Some products need stomach acid so that the body can absorb them properly.
 Omeprazole decreases stomach acid, so it may change how well these products work.
-Some affected products include atazanavir, erlotinib, levoketoconazole, nelfinavir, pazopanib, rilpivirine, certain azole antifungals (itraconazole, ketoconazole, posaconazole), among others.
+Some affected products include atazanavir, erlotinib, levoketoconazole, nelfinavir, pazopanib, rilpivirine, sparsentan, certain azole antifungals (itraconazole, ketoconazole, posaconazole), among others.
 Omeprazole is very similar to esomeprazole.
 Do not use any medications containing esomeprazole while using omeprazole.
-This medication may interfere with certain laboratory tests, possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests, possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 What if I miss a dose of OMEPRAZOLE MAGNESIUM?